Versión en Español | Version en Français-Canadien

 Additional information regarding opt outs.
 To learn how to manage targeted advertisements you might see on LinkedIn, click here.
 If you would like more information about how targeted advertising works and how to control the use of your data in this way, you also can visit the NAI (National Advertising Institute) or the DAA (Digital Advertising Alliance).

 Verifiable Data Protection Rights Requests: Socure will use commercially reasonable methods to confirm that you submitted a verifiable request, where applicable or required.
-This means that we may need to ask you for additional information, and it also means we may need to save some of your personal information to prove that we complied with your request.
+This means that we may need to ask you for additional information, verify your identity using the Services, and save some of your personal information to prove that we complied with your request.

 Authorized Agent: You also may designate an authorized agent to make a request on your behalf, subject to appropriate verification and other applicable legal requirements.
 Your authorized agent will need to provide documentation supporting the agent’s authority to make the request on your behalf.
 We also may require you to verify your identity directly with us and confirm the request.